List of Ligatures: Guide For Typographers

 Ligatures entering the morpheme boundary of a combined word are often considered wrong.

 This is especially true in the Duden in official German orthography.

 An English example of this would be ff in shelfful; Schifffahrt would be a German example (“boat trip”).

-The letters do not appear to be fused in these examples, only just a little bit more closely spaced than if they were conventionally printed.
+The letters are not fused in these examples, only just a little bit more closely spaced than if they were conventionally printed.

 On the one hand, you can freely use typographic styles to increase your publication’s impact to gain more attention.

 Still, on the other hand, you must be very careful with the ligatures.

 This is because sometimes they can have a bad impact on the reader.

 Especially when you visually mix the letters to the point where you will never understand what is written.

 But as mentioned above, when you use ligature art wisely, it will give an attractive look to your words and word combinations.